-The following is a description of how to operate the heating system in Student Residences.
+The following is a description of how to operate the heating system in the University of Guelph's residence buildings.
 A few anomalies are included that may be helpful.
 Most of the heating systems in Residences rely on a process called "convection" where hot water circulates through a finned pipe inside a metal cover and the heated air surrounding the pipe rises into the room.

 The temperature of the water flowing through the convectors varies inversely with the outside air temperature.
 As the outside temperature falls (winter) the heating water temperature is increased.
 This is a pre-determined schedule initially set by the Designing Engineer.
 This approach allows a large heating system to respond to the weather without the cost of numerous and expensive controls.